dustinlyons/guix-config/README.md

 ### Workstation.org
 ###### Base File
 Base definition of machines I'll work on day-to-day.
-Includes core system functions like the kernel, libinput, X Window System, etc. This is to seperate configuration concerns from machines I have running in my home-lab.
+Includes core system functions like the kernel, libinput, X Window System, etc. This is to seperate configuration concerns from machines I have running in my home-lab, but keep things shared between my Desktop and Laptop.

 ### Workstation-Desktop.org
 ###### Inherits from `Workstation`
 Sensible definitions for my Desktop machine that are likely to never change.
 Includes Openbox configuration, users and filesystems for Desktops, more dotfiles and package configuration.

+### Workstation-Laptop.org
+###### ~(Coming soon!)~ Inherits from `Workstation`
+Sensible definitions for my Laptop machine that are likely to never change.
+Includes i3 configuration, Thinkpad keybindings, battery optimizations, wifi, more dotfiles and package configuration.

+### Workstation-Laptop-Chevy.org
+###### ~(Coming soon!)~ Inherits from `Laptop`
+2021 Thinkpad x1 Nano on order.

 ### Workstation-Desktop-Felix.org
 ###### Inherits from `Desktop`
 Felix is my Desktop computer sitting in my office at home.
-This is a work in progress.
-I'm working on using guix-home to build out a new home directory on each system configuration, setup environment variables, sym-links, etc.
+This file contains a lightweight Operating System definition and an extensive Guix Home definition, as well as some associated dotfiles, initialization scripts, etc. I don't store anything meaningful in my Home directory (it's all kept in /data), so this script manages 100% of my it.

 ### Emacs.org
 ###### Editor Configuration